Domestic and Family Violence in Victoria

-The Victorian Government made clear that the three main aims of the Act are the following:
+The Victorian Government has stated that the three main aims of the Act are the following:

-- Maximise the safety of children and adults who have experienced family violence;
+- To maximise the safety of children and adults who have experienced family violence;

-- Prevent and reduce the occurrence of family violence; and
+- To prevent and reduce the occurrence of family violence; and

-- Promote the accountability of perpetrators of such violence and hold them accountable for their actions.
+- To promote the accountability of perpetrators of such violence and hold them accountable for their actions.

 What is family violence?

-Family violence is defined broadly in Victoria to include intentional damage to property as well as threats to do so.
-It also includes causing the death or injury to an animal, regardless of whether the animal belongs to a family member, so long as the violence was directed to control, dominate, or coerce a family member.
+Family violence is defined broadly in Victoria to include intentionally damaging property as well as threatening to do so.
+It also includes causing the death or injury to an animal, regardless of whether the animal belongs to a family member, so long as the violence was aiming to control, dominate, or coerce a family member.